Muscular Dystrophy UK Grant Round Calls

 External Jointly- Funded Calls

-The call for applications for MDUK-NIHR jointly funded Doctoral fellowships has now closed.
+The call for applications for MDUK-NIHR jointly funded Doctoral fellowships is now open.
+The closing date for submission of the online application is 17 December 2019 by 1pm.
 For more information please see the NIHR application pages.

 Guidance For Applicants

 The following points should be considered when submitting your application:

 - If you wish to apply for a Muscular Dystrophy UK research grant please be aware that the principal investigator must hold a contract which extends beyond the duration of the grant at an institution approved by Muscular Dystrophy UK.
 Muscular Dystrophy UK generally only funds UK-based research although international collaboration is encouraged; when there is an exception to this it will be announced in the grant call.